-The American Ceramic Society, TMS and AIST will host the Materials Science & Technology Student Experience at ACerS Annual Meeting with MS&T20 in Pittsburgh.
-The one-day event will take place on the exhibit floor during MS&T and will feature two 2-hour sessions which enable the students to rotate among eight demonstration tables while interacting with experts in the materials field.
+The American Ceramic Society, TMS and AIST host the Materials Science & Technology Student Experience at ACerS Annual Meeting with MS&T each year.
+The one-day event takes place on the exhibit floor during MS&T and features two 2-hour sessions which enable the students to rotate among eight demonstration tables while interacting with experts in the materials field.

 Middle and high school students and their teachers are invited to participate to learn how important materials are to our everyday lives and hopefully be inspired to pursue careers in materials science or engineering.